adakpro/agent-java-junit5/README.md

     <version>5.1.4</version>
 </dependency>
 ```
-> Latest version of the agent, could be found [here](https://search.maven.org/search?q=g:%22com.epam.reportportal%22%20AND%20a:%22agent-java-junit5%22)
+> Latest version of the agent, could be found [here](https://search.maven.org/search?q=g:%22com.epam.ADAKLABS%22%20AND%20a:%22agent-java-junit5%22)

-The Report Portal agent for JUnit 5 includes the JUnit 5 library dependency, and so we won't need other explicit JUnit 5 dependencies
+The adaklabs agent for JUnit 5 includes the JUnit 5 library dependency, and so we won't need other explicit JUnit 5 dependencies
 However, if you are adding Report Portal agent to existing project, with JUnit 5 dependency already declared, pay attention to dependency transitivity and the conflicts that might arise

 > More about JUnit 5 dependencies structure could be found [here](https://junit.org/junit5/docs/current/user-guide/#dependency-metadata)

-#### 2.2 Add Report Portal dedicated logger wrapper
+#### 2.2 Add adaklabs dedicated logger wrapper
-Report Portal provides it's own logger implementation for major logging frameworks like *log4j* and *logback*
+adaklabs provides it's own logger implementation for major logging frameworks like *log4j* and *logback*

 If you prefer using **Logback** logging library, add following dependencies:

-*ReportPortal logback logger dependency*
+*ADAKLABS logback logger dependency*
 ```xml
 <dependency>
     <groupId>com.epam.reportportal</groupId>